KevenImbeault/Site_Personnel/README.md

-# Site web personnel
+# Personal website
-Troisième version de mon site web personnel héberger à l’adresse suivante : https://kevenimbeault.ca/ Cette version utilise Python, Flask, SQLite et Docker pour fonctionner !
+Third version of my website, currently hosted on https://kevenimbeault.ca/.
+This version uses Python with various modules include Flask and SQL-Alchemy as well as SQLite.

-# Lancer le projet
+# Launch project
 WIP

-# Explication des fichiers
+# Files explanation

-## Fichiers statiques
+## Static files
-Tous les fichiers statiques utilisés par l’application se trouvent dans le dossier /static.
-Les stylesheets en css sont dans le chemin /static/css et les fichiers javascript sont dans /static/js.
+All static files that are used by the application can be found in the /static folder.
+CSS stylesheets are in /static/css while javascript files are in /static/js.

-*Template.css* – Stylesheeet pour l’application en entier.
+*Template.css* – Stylesheet used for the entire application.

 *Script.js* – Script qui crée une DataTable dans la page Développement logiciel, permettant ainsi de faire des recherches, avoir plusieurs pages et quelques autres choses.